-Every day, 43 children are diagnosed with cancer.
+Every day, approximately 47 children in the United States are diagnosed with cancer.

 When a child is diagnosed with cancer, their family, friends, classmates and community are all affected, and most people just want to know how to help.
 Young children, who may be struggling just to understand their friend’s illness, may not know how best to support their friend and will need your guidance.
 You can help your child be a good friend to a child with cancer by: